Applications for summer 2023 are now closed.

 As a HIP intern, you can expect to:

 - Participate in an 8-week paid internship.
 Interns have two options:

 - Work part time (~25 hours/week) and receive a stipend of $3200 upon program completion OR

 - Work full time (~35 hours/week) and receive a stipend of $4500 upon program completion.
-This opportunity is specific to interns conducting stem cell research; programmatic components related to that work are completed in the additional weekly hours.
+This opportunity is specific to interns conducting stem cell research.

 - Conduct biomedical science research alongside a scientist who is your day-to-day mentor and teacher.
 Examples of past research topics include: infectious disease, neuroscience, molecular biology, immunology, cancer, stem cell research, and developmental biology